 - 2.6.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) - 2.6.a.
-In addition to the program director, there must be at least one faculty member who is actively involved in the clinical practice of pediatric dermatology.
 (Core) - 2.7.
 Faculty Responsibilities

 Faculty members must be role models of professionalism.
 (Core) - 2.7.a.
 Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
 (Core)